-You’ve got a product or service that is ready to sell, you feel it will be wildly successful, as if the world is your oyster.
-But there’s an issue: you’re not generating the sales you expected.
-You’re not creating any leads.
-You have not yet done proper research or marketing, and it is hurting your ability to find, and maintain customers.
-How do you solve this?
-Through obtaining leads, and nurturing them through the sales process.
+Do you have a product or service that is ready for sale?
+You think it will be very successful and you feel that the world is at your feet, but you find a problem: you are not generating the sales you expected.
+You are not creating any Leads.
+You haven’t done adequate research or implemented a marketing plan yet, and this is hurting your ability to find and keep customers.
+How do you solve it?
+By getting leads, and nurturing them through the sales process.

-A lead is any person, individual or organization with an interest in what you are selling.
-They are potential future clients, and they are your biggest hope for attaining better revenue streams.
-Not only are they interested in your product, but they are also the right type of person who would be most likely to buy your product.
-They are not just a mere prospect of clicking through your website, but they are themselves involved in learning more and dive deeper into the consideration of purchasing.
+A lead is any person, individual or organization with an interest in what you’re selling.
+They are potential future customers, and your best asset to achieve better revenue.
+Not only are they interested in what you’re selling, but they’re also the right type of person who is likely to buy your product.
+They are not just a simple possibility to click on your website, but they are also involved in learning more and going deeper into the purchase.

 Marketers face the challenge of finding and nurturing quality leads.
-For too long marketers sought quantity over quality, finding every possible lead and wasting energy on each one.
-There was no personalization, no ability to distinguish which lead is most likely to follow through with the purchase.
-This was because marketers had no idea of who they wanted their leads to be.
-They never defined their target market and never searched for leads accordingly.
-But now, understanding your ideal clients wants to play a big role in determining who can be a potential need.
+For too long, marketers preferred quantity over quality, finding every possible lead and wasting energy on each one.
+There was no personalization, no distinguishing which lead was most likely to follow through with the purchase.
+This was because they had no idea who they wanted their leads to be.
+They never defined their target market and never pursued leads accordingly.
+But now, understanding your ideal customers is an important role in determining what the potential needs may be.

 Here’s an example:

-Imagine your company is the newest aviation company being developed, trying to compete with the likes of Boeing, and your competitive advantage lies in the fuel-saving benefits of the plans you develop.
-Are you going to target any customer who might be interested in purchasing a plane?
-Or will you be looking for a more specific segment, such as for commercial uses / governmental uses?
-If you wanted to aim your focus commercially, a possible description for the ideal customer could be «companies who are tired of spending most of their money on gas, who want to be more competitive in their markets and need a new solution with reliable aircrafts».
-One company that might jump on this opportunity would be Southwest Airlines, because they have already seen the benefits of having less money on fuel.
-Should the relationship with Southwest be positive, you can use this experience to further sell yourself to other companies and generate even more leads.
+Imagine your company is the newest aviation company being developed, trying to compete with Boeing, and your competitive advantage lies in the fuel-saving benefits of the aircraft you develop.
+Are you going to target customers who might be interested in buying an aircraft?
+Or will you be looking for a more specific segment, such as for commercial uses / government uses?
+If you want to target commercially, a possible description of the ideal customer could be “companies that are tired of spending most of their money on gas, want to be more competitive in their markets and need a new solution with reliable aircraft”.
+One company that could take advantage of this opportunity would be Southwest Airlines, because they already know the benefits of spending less money on fuel.
+If the relationship with Southwest is positive, you can use this experience to sell even more to other companies and generate even more leads.

-Once you have defined your target customer, it is time to generate leads.
+Once you’ve defined your target, it’s time to generate leads

-In the world we live in today, there is so much data and information to sort through, it can seem overwhelming.
-For this reason, the content your company produces within your marketing materials need to be easy to digest, and visually appealing.
-If your advertisements only have paragraphs of information, you will be easily forgotten.
-If they have imagery, color and catch the eye with ease, they will be much more memorable.
-Anything that can slow your ideal customer down, give them pause in their daily activities while they sift through the massive amounts of information coming at them, will be helpful for your company.
+In the world we live in, there is so much data and information to sort through, it can seem overwhelming.
+For this reason, the content your company produces within your marketing materials should be easy to understand and visually appealing.
+If your ads only have paragraphs of information, they will be easily forgotten.

-Lead generation done so well, it was wrong:
+Lead generation worked so well it was wrong

-Now, ideally, your company will not be producing marketing content for a product or service that you have not fully realized.
-You also will not be duping millennials out of their money.
-But, the lesson learned is clear: you need to find a way to stand out, or your efforts will get drowned by the content surrounding your customers.
-This is very true in the B2B market, because for the longest time it was the biggest differentiation among competitors.
-Having materials that make you stand out in a positive and memorable way from the rest will be key to attaining more deals.
+Now, ideally, your company won’t be producing marketing content for a product or service that hasn’t been fully realized.
+Nor will you be taking millennials’ money.
+But, the lesson learned is clear: you need to find a way to stand out, or your efforts will be drowned out by the content surrounding your customers.